bmamrutha/bmamrutha/README.md

 ## About me 🤓 👋

-In 2025, I received my PhD in Astronomy and Planetary Ciences from the Instituto de Investigacion en Astronomia y Ciencias Planetarias (INCT), Universidad de Atacama, Chile.
+On 21st August 2025, I defended my PhD Thesis and received my PhD Degree in Astronomy and Planetary Ciences from the Instituto de Investigacion en Astronomia y Ciencias Planetarias (INCT), Universidad de Atacama, Chile.

 My PhD thesis was conducted within a duration of 3 years with an additional 1.5 years of course work.
 My PhD thesis is titled, "Galaxy Evolution in Massive Clusters over the last five billion years", and a major part of the thesis covers the target selection of the probable galaxy cluster members for the ESO 4MOST CHANCES survey.